 This integrative experience centers around a semester-long project in which students will be evaluated on dimensions of data design, usability and security.
 Key elements of project management will be included early in the course, giving the opportunity for students to implement project management best practices in conducting their project work.
 Prerequisites: Senior standing or permission of instructor.
-Offered spring 2012 and then fall only starting in fall 2012.
+Offered fall.